Monday, 13 July 2026 • Morning Session • Building 11, Level 3, Room 301 • Sydney, Australia • RSS 2026

 We invite participants to submit short contributions (3 pages extended abstract, unlimited references and appendix) focused on practical lessons from demonstration collection and curation: what failed, what worked, what metrics or checks were useful, and what factors mattered.

-Submissions will be accepted primarily for poster presentation, with a curated subset invited for lightning talks (7 min + 3 min Q&A) emphasizing actionable takeaways and an “anecdote → hypothesis” framing.
-We will reserve a substantial fraction of lightning slots for students, postdocs, and first-time RSS participants.
+Submissions will be accepted primarily for poster presentation, with a curated subset invited for spotlight talks (7 min + 3 min Q&A) emphasizing actionable takeaways and an “anecdote → hypothesis” framing.
+We will reserve a substantial fraction of spotlight slots for students, postdocs, and first-time RSS participants.

 Contributions are encouraged, but not required, to be original.
 The review process will be single-blind (submitted papers do not need to be anonymized).
 Accepted abstracts will be made available on the workshop website but will not appear in the official RSS proceedings.